zukaishi/english/book/Invent_and_Wander/README.md

 The greatest and most serendipitous innovation Bezos made was the creation of Amazon Web Services.
 The initial ideas--which included a software layer known as Elastic Computer Cloud and hosting operation known as Simple Storage Service--bubbled up from inside the company.
 Eventually a variety of related ideas came together in a memo that proposed the creation of a service that would "enable developers and companies to use Web Services to build sophisticated and scalable applications."

+Bezos seized on its potential and, sometimes with great passion erupting into bouts of fury,pushed his team to develop it faster and bigger.